 - Evolutionary design and cutting edge technology for all-new Kia Optima

-- Refined new interiors with higher quality materials
+- Refined new interior with higher quality materials

 - More space for every passenger in new cabin

-- 50 per cent stronger body shell and a range of active safety technologies
+- 50% stronger bodyshell and a range of new active safety technologies

 - Smooth ride and more agile handling, with optional electronic suspension

 - Choice of petrol and upgraded diesel engines, plug-in hybrid to follow

 - Lower emissions from advanced seven-speed double-clutch transmission

 - New technologies include wireless phone charging and connected services